Radon333/tech/README.md

-# tech it is a restaurant management system program developed using java.
+# tech is a java based project:developed by Radon333